- Compensation for U.S. Victims of Crime in France

-The information below may not be applicable to cases of terrorism; victims of terrorism in France should contact SOS Attentats and France Victimes (contact information provided below) to receive terrorism-specific information and assistance.
+The information below may not be applicable to cases of terrorism; victims of terrorism in France should contact France Victimes (contact information provided below) to receive terrorism-specific information and assistance.

-It is the victim’s responsibility to report the crime, file a formal complaint, and to file a claim for civil damages (that is, to identify him or herself as the partie civile in the case).
-While it is possible to proceed without the aid of a French lawyer, in all but the simplest cases a lawyer is recommended in order to ensure compliance with the correct procedure.
+The victim is responsible for reporting the crime, filing a formal complaint, and filing a claim for civil damages (that is, identifying him or herself as the partie civile in the case – see details below).
+A lawyer is recommended in order to ensure compliance with the correct procedure.

 Whether or not a complaint proceeds to litigation is decided by the French prosecutor (procureur) who reviews the case and decides whether there is sufficient proof to proceed against a suspect.
 The procureur may forward the case to a judge (juge d’instruction or examining magistrate) for further investigation and review; may dismiss the case due to insufficient evidence; or may negotiate a settlement.

 If the case is forwarded for further investigation, the juge d’instruction may then either dismiss the case due to insufficient evidence, or forward it to the appropriate jurisdiction for trial.

 To recover damages, French law looks usually to the perpetrator of the crime, if identified, and to the victim’s insurance but recognizes that these sources may not always guarantee compensation.
 A state fund (Fonds de Garantie) has therefore been established for victims so that victims receive more complete, timely remuneration.
 This fund provides compensation for both serious and minor crime, but in practice offers very little remuneration in cases other than those involving wrongful death, serious personal injury (causing loss of at least one month of activity or continuous after-effects), or sexual violence.